Hitman 3’s shortcuts are indicative of IO Interactive’s smart design

-Hitman 3 is the game I need right now.
 For the most part, it’s still the same experience that developer IO Interactive delivered with Hitman and Hitman 2 in 2016 and 2018, respectively.
 But on top of the excellent new levels, it has a handful of smart new features.
-Most importantly, however, Hitman 3 strikes a balance between its guided authorial gameplay and its playful murder sandbox.
+Most important, however, Hitman 3 strikes a balance between its guided authorial gameplay and its playful murder sandbox.

 This is exactly what I wanted from Hitman 3.
 IO Interactive simply needed to entice me back into its world with the promise of new levels and all of the fun interactions therein.
 But the game goes beyond the minimum, thanks to outstanding additions like shortcuts and a sense of deep thoughtfulness in its design.
 Let’s start with the shortcuts because they are emblematic of that thoughtfulness.